 There is currently a growing trend towards the development of mechanical joining processes, which has been created by the increase in intelligent lightweight construction with its tendency to combine different materials.
 This kind of joining technology is characterized by a forming process that involves the mechanical interlocking of materials.
 For this purpose, the flow of the materials and the joining element is influenced during the joining process in such a way that form and force closure between the combined materials or the additional joining element are achieved.
 Mechanical joining is the most economical way to manufacture multi-material products.

 The trend towards intelligent lightweight construction means that every element of a product must be made of the best materials in terms of function, durability, production and cost.
 As a result, multi-material composition is increasingly common.
-The assembly of multi-material elements is the biggest challenge in multi-material design and the biggest driver of costs, and therefore provides the most opportunities for innovation.
+The assembly of multi-material elements is the biggest challenge in multi-material design is the biggest driver of costs, and therefore provides the most opportunities for innovation.

 To exploit the potential of lightweight construction for a more efficient element design, many industries, especially the automotive and aerospace industries, increasingly use fiber-reinforced plastics, aluminum, cast materials, high strength steels, and metal foams.
 To safely combine these different materials and form so-called multi-material modules, intensive work on the development of new joining methods and the optimization of existing mechanical joining technologies is currently underway.